 Note: This is a troubleshooting article for Plesk server only that requires basic technical knowledge and SSH/RDP connection to the server.
 This article does not guarantee that it will solve the issue, but it may be helpful in finding the original cause.
-If you don't have SSH/RDP credentials, contact server's administrator or hosting support that hosts your server.
+If you don't have SSH/RDP credentials or full Plesk access, contact server's administrator or hosting support that hosts your server.

 Plesk Default Page is shown on newly created domains when they do not have any uploaded content.

 In other cases, this page appears when Plesk server cannot find a configuration for the requested website/webmail, so it returns default page.
 The most common causes of it are website/webmail misconfiguration, DNS resolution to an improper IP, incorrect domain settings in Plesk, obsolete browser cache and missing website content.
 In order to determine the root cause and fix the issue, you can use the diagnostics steps below.

 Check for name resolution issues.
 Find website's proper IP address on Domains > example.com page, and check domain name resolution using

 nslookuputility.
 If the domain is resolved into improper IP address, check

 %SystemRoot%\\system32\\drivers\\etc\\hostsfile (for Windows) for a record associating the domain with IP address and correct it.
 Change the IP address if required.
 Correct the DNS Settings if required.
 Use the following tool to make sure that website resolves to server's IP address https://mxtoolbox.com/DnsLookup.aspx